All Episodes

 steve bannon

-Uh and I've got Mike Davis, the viceroy coming up.
+And I've got Mike Davis, the Viceroy, coming up.

-Also, we're gonna go to the Maha Institute uh today has the round table uh about uh autism, the vaccines, all of it's gonna take place from five noon to five.
+Also, we're going to go to the Maha Institute today has the roundtable about autism, the vaccines, all of it.

-We're gonna have uh pre-game if we can fit it in, and then post-game at five o'clock.
+We're going to have a pregame if we can fit it in, and then post-game at 5 o'clock.

 So just stick around.

-You know, Gibbons wrote the uh decline and fall of the Roman Empire, but he did it, you know, many centuries later from his interest in going back to Rome as a young man and seeing all the uh what had once been a great civilization and wanting to write about it.
+You know, Gibbons wrote the decline and fall of the Roman Empire, but he did it many centuries later from his interest in going back to Rome as a young man and seeing all what had once been a great civilization and wanting to write about it.

 It's written by David J. Lynch.